DISH, Comcast SportsNet reach deal in regional dispute

 DISH has blamed increased fees in the dispute and said most of its customers do not watch NBC’s sports channels.
 DISH has roughly 14 million subscribers, according to the company.

-Reporting by Susan Heavey; Additional reporting by Lisa Richwine; Editing by Stephen Powell and Gunna Dickson
+A Comcast spokesman referred a request for comment to representatives for NBCUniversal, which did not immediately respond.
+(Reporting by Susan Heavey; Additional reporting by Lisa Richwine; Editing by Stephen Powell)